tjaditya/adityatj.github.io/projects.md

 ### 2. IED Turin – Automotive Concept Design (Onsite Summer Program)

+This project forms the **design foundation** for my later work in computational aerodynamics, geometry refinement, and physical prototyping.

 In summer 2025, I attended a **three-week onsite automotive design program** at
 **Istituto Europeo di Design (IED), Turin**.

 The course focused on the complete exterior car design workflow, from sketching and proportion studies to physical model development.

-This project laid the **design foundation** for my later computational aerodynamics, geometry refinement, and physical prototyping work.

 **Course highlights**